Restoring Volumes with Command Line Interface

 Volumes can be restored to their original location or to a new location.

-- If you restore a volume to its original location, Veeam Agent for Linux will overwrite the data on the original volume with the data restored from the backup.
+- If you restore a volume to its original location, Veeam Agent will overwrite the data on the original volume with the data restored from the backup.

-You can use Veeam Agent for Linux commands to restore volumes from a backup or restore point:
+You can use Veeam Agent commands to restore volumes from a backup or restore point:

 When you restore a volume from the restore point, you can select the necessary restore point in the backup to recover data to a specific point in time.